williamKhine/ICS4U-202203/Unit 3 - Designing Modular Programs/U3A8 - Unit Test Part 2.md

 Linear Search makes 19 operation(s) and took 7.796287536621094e-05
 Binary Search makes 4 operation(s) and took 1.9311904907226562e-05
 ```
+This program counts the number of operations that each searching algorithm does and also measures the time taken for each algorithm to perform its task.
+These are then displayed in the output.
+As we can see in the output, Binary search is superior than Linear Search.
+It takes less time and operations for the Binary Search Algorithm to successfully search for the asked value.

 #### Application
 ##### Q3) Create an algorithm and the program for Fibonacci numbers.
 ```txt